Trinity Thomas

-Pre-Elite
+Early gymnastics career

 2011–2012

 Thomas commenced gymnastics training in 2008, at the age of 7 – a relatively late start for an elite-level gymnast.
 In 2011, training at Skyline Gymnastics in York, she was the Pennsylvania state champion for Level 7 in the all-around and on all four pieces.
 As a result, she skipped Level 8 to compete as a Level 9 gymnast, placing second at the 2012 Regionals.
 At the 2012 Level 9 Eastern Championship in Maryland, she was fourth in the all-around; she competed against future teammate Sydney Johnson-Scharpf.

-2013-2014
+2013–2014

 For the 2013 season, Thomas moved to Artistic Sports Academy Plus (ASAP) in Harrisburg, Pennsylvania, and moved up to Level 10; the highest level of the USAG program.
 She was third at States, ninth at Regionals and, as a result, qualified to the J.O.
 NIT competition.
 At the competition, held in Minneapolis, Minnesota, Thomas finished fourth in the all-around and was the National Champion on floor.

 In 2014, following her move to Prestige Gymnastics in Lancaster, she only competed three events at the Pennsylvania State Championships.

-Junior Elite
+Elite gymnastics career

-2015

 In February 2015, Thomas qualified as a Junior International Elite gymnast through her performance in the WOGA Classic Elite Qualifier.

-Senior Elite

 2017

-Thomas turned senior in 2017.
+Thomas became age-eligible for senior-level competition in 2017.
 She made her senior international debut at the 2017 City of Jesolo Trophy where she helped the USA finish first.
 In July Thomas competed at the 2017 U.S. Classic.
 She only competed on uneven bars and balance where she placed third on each.
 Later in the summer Thomas competed at the 2017 U.S. National Gymnastics Championships where she placed fourth in the all-around behind Ragan Smith, Jordan Chiles, and Riley McCusker, sixth on bars, and third on beam and floor.
 As a result, she was named to the senior national team and invited to participate in the Worlds Team Selection Camp.
 After the two days of trials, Chiles and Thomas were selected as the non-traveling alternates for the 2017 Artistic Gymnastics World Championships.

 2018

 In the beginning of the year Thomas was selected to compete at the Tokyo World Cup, where she won silver behind Mai Murakami of Japan.
 In April she announced her commitment to the University of Florida and their gymnastics team.
 In August Thomas competed at the 2018 U.S. National Gymnastics Championships where she placed eighth in the all-around, fourth on bars, and sixth on beam and floor, and was once again named to the senior national team.
-On August 20, 2018 Thomas was named to the team to compete at the Pan American Championships alongside Grace McCallum, Jade Carey, Kara Eaker, and Shilese Jones.
+On August 20, 2018, Thomas was named to the team to compete at the Pan American Championships alongside Grace McCallum, Jade Carey, Kara Eaker, and Shilese Jones.
 There she won gold in the team final and silver in the all-around and on uneven bars.
 Thomas was invited to attend the Worlds Team Selection Camp but declined.